maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/28-napa-county-registrar-of-voters/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 Find a Ballot Drop Box or Vote Center at [voterschoice.sos.ca.gov](http://www.sos.ca.gov/elections/voters-choice-act/).

+You can also find Ballot Drop Boxes on the [Napa County Elections website](https://www.countyofnapa.org/2355/Drop-Box-Locations).

 For more information about Napa County’s new Voter’s Choice elections visit the [Napa Department of Elections Office](https://www.countyofnapa.org/2121/The-Voters-Choice-Act) online.